kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 1. Choose Your Contribution Area

-**Glow's encouraging words**: *"Start with something that excites you!
+**Glow's analytical approach**: *"Start with something that excites you!
 Whether it's a bug fix, a new feature, or an improvement to existing code, your passion will shine through in your work."*

 - **Browse open issues** labeled `good first issue` or `help wanted`
 - **Look for areas** that interest you personally